 - With the mixer on low, mix in the sugar, milk, and vanilla until smooth.
-Sugar is to taste and the milk should be added with 2 tbsp to start, and adding another tbsp or two if the icing is too thick.
+Sugar is to taste and the milk should be added with 2 tablespoon to start, and adding another tablespoon or two if the icing is too thick.

 - Once incorporated, turn up the mixer to medium-high and beat until fluffy.

 - Place the first cake layer down on your cake stand or plate.

 - Fill a pastry bag with a third of the cream cheese frosting.
 Pipe a thick border of frosting around the the perimeter of the cake layer.